 There is an urgent need for better methods to conserve and protect these habitats.
 The Sensitive Habitat Inventory and Mapping (SHIM) Atlas represents a response to this need.
 The SHIM Atlas is a land-planning, interactive GIS tool that identifies sensitive aquatic and terrestrial habitats.
 The Atlas is intended to provide community stewardship groups, individuals, regional districts and municipalities with an effective low cost delivery system for information on these local habitats and associated land uses.
 The awareness and commitment to local resources is an important process created through cooperation of local communities, First Nations, municipalities, planners, and managers.
 SHIM mapping and data systems developed to date reflect the use and interests of many of these agencies and community groups.

 The SHIM Methods & Standards, widely used by local governments in BC since 2002, have been the basis for 1:5,000 fish habitat inventory.
 SHIM methods were designed to use with a Trimble survey grade GPS to provide stream center line accuracy.
 But now that mobile devices (with GPS) are everywhere it is time for a SHIMobile version focused on the most frequently mapped point features.
-Check out the “Atlas Update & News” section below for announcements about this new feature.

 The primary functions of the SHIM Atlas are: